 Pipelines which have appeared in published papers are provided here.
 Please keep in mind that the listed pipelines are specific to the published assay and that no images are provided.

 Example database, configuration file, and images: Single 96-well plate of human cellular images, for use with CellProfiler Analyst 2.0.
 More sample images and information on the image data can be found on the Broad Bioimage Benchmark Collection (BBBC).
-Moffat J et al., A lentiviral RNAi library for human and mouse genes applied to an arrayed viral high-content screen.
+Images were created as part of the project described in Moffat J et al., A lentiviral RNAi library for human and mouse genes applied to an arrayed viral high-content screen.
 Cell.
 2006 Mar 24;124(6):1283-98

 Download (203MB zipped)